-- 1. Eliminate options you know to be incorrect. - 2.
+- 1. Eliminate options you know to be least incorrect. - 2.
 Give each option of a question the "true-false test."
 This may reduce your selection to the best answer. - 3.
 "Eliminate look alike options."
 Choose the best answer but disregard choices that mean basically the same thing, and thus cancel each other out. - 4.
+Compare alternatives for differences.
 If two alternatives seem correct, compare them for differences, then refer to the stem to find your BEST answer.